bNesisDeveloper/bNesis/Docs/home.md

 Planing of using cloud services in your applications system designer determines optimal architecture depending on whether lengthy computations must be accomplished by the client or the server. bNesis SDK provides an opportunity to realize these two modes - Rich client mode and Thin client mode.
 At the API level, functional of Thin client mode is fully compatible with Rich client mode, the only difference is that in the case of Thin client, the OAUTH authorization takes place on the side and in the context of bNesis API Server.

 **Rich client mode**.
-In this case, bNesis SDK is delivered as a library for .NET and all the accesses to cloud services are direct:
+In this case, bNesis SDK is delivered as a library and all the accesses to cloud services are direct:
 * Middleware server is not used.
 * OAUTH authentication is performed on the side of your application;
 * Multiple applications can use one installed bNesis SDK library.